mate-academy/react_movies-list-add-form/README.md

 entered when an input looses focus (`onBlur`) and show an error and a red border if needed (learn how it it implemented in the `TextField`);
 1. The `description` is optional;
-1. Disable the submit button until all the required fields are filled;
+1. Disable the submit button until all the required fields are filled (spaces should be trimmed);
 1. Clear the form after adding a new movie.
 1. Errors should not be shown after clearing the form (change its key to reinitialize the form);